Part Pages That May Require Explanation

 Additionally, there are two different possible page turns here that depend on whether the Extra Violin II players are separate, offstage (i.e., spatially removed) players or whether they are simply the onstage Desk 6 players.

 The music on pp. 16–17 in the Desk 6 part contains the Extra Violin II music from m.
 237 to the end, and the music on pp. 18–19 contains the main Violin II sectional music for m.
 237 through the end; each is distinct.

-If, however, the Extra Violin II players are in fact the onstage Violin II Desk 6 players, then they should simply turn to the next page (p.
+However, if the Extra Violin II players are, in fact, the onstage Violin II Desk 6 players, then they should simply turn to the next page (p.
 16) and play the remainder of the movement on pp. 16–17 (containing the “Extra” music).

 Therefore, p.
 16 begins with this boxed message:

 And p.
 18 begins with this boxed message:

 An explanation of the Extra Violin II music is provided at the beginning of the Violin II Desk 6 part, with a listing of all measures where the Extra parts play.
 All such passages are clearly marked in the part; the player is advised to ask the conductor whether the Extra parts are played by the players sitting at physical desk 6 or by offstage players reading from the dedicated Extra Violin II part.

 Viola, Desk 6, Movement II, mm.
 149–162: Extra Viola (when played on stage)